-|Sen. Robert F. Kennedy|
+|Sen Robert F. Kennedy|

-My confidence is based upon an excerpt from RFK’s speech at the University of Kansas (18 March 1968).
+Thinking about that “new” standard rang a bell for me.
+You might remember back 50 years to 1968.
+Before he was murdered, Robert F. Kennedy gave a speech at the University of Kansas (18 March 1968).
 It was a life-affirming speech about a better America and a measure of what "makes life worthwhile".

 RFK said, “…we can do better in this country.”